jhanke10/stocks/README.md

 # stocks
 Stock Values for Companies
--Uses Quandl Stock API
+- Uses Quandl Stock API
--Returns a .csv document that the program goes through to grab information
+- Returns a .csv document that the program goes through to grab information